samushi/dev-parallax/README.md

 # dev-parallax

-DevParallax is a jQuery plugin which can give the parallax effect to the content used
+DevParallax is a jQuery plugin which can give the parallax effect to the content